-George sounded me about my being in the show, Semina Culture: Wallace Berman and his Circle, although I doubt he knew Wallace had included a poem of mine in Semina 8. and I didn't know what he was getting at, because I was unaware he had any intention other than to tell me about the show. too bad because it would have been a rare opportunity to show my work in a situation favorable to me.

-although we knew each other at the time, we didn't actually become friends until we were both living in Topanga Canyon, and one afternoon, when Debby and I were visiting the Bermans, he said he read a piece I wrote in Film Culture and, later asked if he could see one of my films.
-I used to enjoy visiting George late at night as I did Wallace and Dean - we'd talk, drink beer or smoke pot together. but by the end of the sixties, after I stopped turning on and drinking, although I'd see him from time to time, we no longer had that basis to communicate with - I think it really was that simple.
+George sounded me about my being in the show, Semina Culture: Wallace Berman and his Circle, although I doubt he knew Wallace had included a poem of mine in Semina and I didn't know what he was getting at, because I was unaware he had any intention other than to tell me about the show as well as a show of his work at the same venue. too bad because it would have been a rare opportunity to exhibit in a situation favorable to me.
+I now believe one reason I wasn't included in the show was George who played a major role in suggesting its participants, felt I was (to borrow the term Russ Tamblyn used re his relationship with MGM at the time his contract with them ended) 'not a team player.' although we knew each other at the time of the issue of Semina 8 we didn't actually become friends until we were both living in Topanga Canyon, and one afternoon, when Debby and I were visiting the Bermans, he said he read a piece I wrote in Film Culture and, later asked if he could see one of my films.
+I used to enjoy visiting George late at night as I did Wallace and Dean - we'd talk, drink beer or smoke pot together. but by the end of the sixties after I was forced to stop turning on although I'd see him from time to time, we no longer had that basis to communicate with - I think it was that simple.
 I once asked him what it was like living in a small town in Oregon as a teenager. he said if you wanted to be friends with the cool guys at his high school you had to go out drinking with them on weekends. we all shared the mystical and spiritual, but with me, at least, it was mostly in solitude.